tarwn/lessthandot-hugo/blogs/content/posts/2010-03-19-silverlight-spinner.md

   </h3>

   <p>
-    Once you&#8217;ve changed the center point, switch to the Rotate tab and rotate the control 45 degrees.
+    Once you've changed the center point, switch to the Rotate tab and rotate the control 45 degrees.
 They should line up, almost perfectly, with the mask window.
 You may have to increase the length and width of these rectangles by 1 pixel and tweak the margins, but once you touch up the first one, the rest are pretty easy.<br />

     <center>
       <a href="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/Spinner11.PNG"><img src="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/thSpinner11.PNG" border=0 /></a>